© Crown copyright 2021

-Settings may want to refer to the following advice as a starting point: Guidance for parents and carers on supporting children and young people’s mental health and wellbeing during the coronavirus pandemic.
+Settings may want to refer to guidance for parents and carers on supporting children and young people’s mental health and wellbeing during the coronavirus outbreak as a starting point.

-It will be necessary to consider how vulnerable children, who are currently attending settings, continue to have their needs met and to be supported as the setting takes on more children.
+It will be necessary to consider how vulnerable children, who are currently attending the setting, continue to have their needs met and to be supported as the setting takes on more children.

 Particular care will be needed in supporting children with SEND to return to their settings.
 Re-adjustment to the routines in a setting may prove more challenging for some children with SEND than others, and consideration and planning will need to be given as to how to support children to settle back into their setting.